Palfore/OSRSmath/README.md

 * **Nawar Ismail** - [Palfore](https://www.palfore.com/)

-If you are interested in contributing, check out the [issues section](https://github.com/Palfore/OSRSmath/issues) on GitHub.
+If you are interested in contributing, check out the [issues section](https://github.com/Palfore/OSRSmath/issues) on GitHub or join the Discord.

 <!-- See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project. -->